2001 French municipal elections: Revolutionary Communist League

 Revolutionary Communist League ran or "supported" (according to their terms) 91 lists, common with various coalition partners.
 It obtained 4.52%, or 93,182 votes.
 By the first round, these lists obtained 26 elected officials.
 Several lists then amalgamated with lists of the plural left, including of the MDC.

 Right (RPR, UDF, DL)

-The parliamentary right compensated for the defeats it suffered in Lyon and Paris by important gains: it gained forty municipalities of more than 15,000 inhabitants in addition to those it already controlled, and gains from the left several towns of 30,000 inhabitants, including:
+Despite the losses in Lyon and Paris, the parliamentary right made important gains: it gained forty municipalities of more than 15,000 inhabitants in addition to those it already controlled, and gains from the left several towns of 30,000 inhabitants, including: